dblock/code.dblock.org/_posts/2021/2021-04-27-walking-ethereum-transaction-logs-to-find-lost-robbies-using-etherscan-api.markdown

 So, what's the address of my NFT?
 Well, there isn't one.

 The SuperRare contract _mints_ a new NFT as a side effect of a call to the `addNewToken` method.
-The `addNewToken` call increments `totalSupply()` of tokens to obtain a new token ID, and transfers the new token ID from address `0x00` to the caller using the `Transfer` method.
+The `addNewToken` call increments `totalSupply()` of tokens to obtain a new token ID.
+By convention, this looks like a transfer from address `0x00` to the caller using the `Transfer` method.

 Take a look at [the first Nude Portrait #7 token creation transaction](https://etherscan.io/tx/0x397cf219aadb0e25afc7fcbb35f36ebccd8611375b5c7ad888e4cbacced2d7ea).
 The transaction address was `0x397cf219aadb0e25afc7fcbb35f36ebccd8611375b5c7ad888e4cbacced2d7ea`.
 It called the `addNewToken` method with an `_uri` of `https://ipfs.pixura.io/ipfs/QmWkvzP1FZBrwBXjj3vD258RQm9MtV25G69zcqzYmc1cGd`, which contains the JSON of frame #1.